sdc-china/IDA-doc/_posts/2018-12-03-troubleshooting-frequently-asked-questions.md

       6. Check **"Test"** feature by importing and executing sample test project (https://sdc-china.github.io/IDA-doc/test/test-import-execute-sample-test-project.html).
       7. Check **"Checkstyle"** feature by analyzing sample BAW application (https://sdc-china.github.io/IDA-doc/checkstyle/checkstyle-analyze-workflow-projects-with-checkstyle.html).

+44. Deployment using pipeline fails, and the log shows "Exception was thrown when execute the ssh command: mkdir -p /tmp exception message: Auth fail"?
+    - Answer: This is because the configured SSH user does not have permission to create a directory.
+Please give the user appropriate permissions.

 [add-permission-1]: ../images/references/add-permission-1.png
 [loginbpmoc]: ../images/references/loginbpmoc.png